ckriewall/mongoose-existing-collection/README.md

 This project connects Mongoose to a collection called 'movies' from the [Sample MFlix Dataset](https://docs.atlas.mongodb.com/sample-data/sample-mflix).

+## TL;DR

+- Q: I have a bunch of data in a Mongo collection.
+How can I connect Mongoose to that existing data?
+- A: Use the third parameter of mongoose.model to identify the populated collection.

+  `const Movie = mongoose.model('Movie', new Schema({}), 'movies')`

 ## Do This First

 - Install the the [Sample MFlix Dataset](https://docs.atlas.mongodb.com/sample-data/sample-mflix).